Shorleyshor/etl-project/README.md

 This project involves all 3 parts of the ETL process: Extract, Transform & Load.

-The data we have chosen to use is on the reported tuberculosis cases  and the immunization coverage estimates by country in EU/EEA from 2008-2012.
+The data we have chosen to use is on the reported tuberculosis cases  and the immunization coverage estimates by country in European Union/European Economic Area from 2008-2012.

 Our data sources were as follows: